The Masked Singer review: Equal parts Stars in Their Eyes, Black Mirror and a hen do – but entirely brilliant

 On paper, it’s a concept that shouldn’t really work.
 Surely the appeal of celebrity singing contests was to see the celebrities singing?
 The Masked Singer removes that all together by making the celebrity anonymous and dressing them up as a knock-off Sully from Monsters Inc.

 I should hate it.
 I wanted to hate it.
-But here’s the ting – The Masked Singer is wall-to-wall bonkers… but it’s brilliant.
+But here’s the thing – The Masked Singer is wall-to-wall bonkers… but it’s brilliant.

 A show that insists you embrace the chaos from the very outset, host Joel Dommett wastes no time in telling the audience and the panel of judges that our very first battle is ‘Queen Bee’ versus ‘Duck’ – with said Duck sporting a high ponytail and conical bra a la 1990s Madonna.